hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 Examples
 ========

-It is highly recommended checking the status of Euclid TAP before executing this module.
+It is highly recommended checking the status of Euclid TAP_ before executing this module.
 To do this:

-.. almost all code examples require remote-data access, thus only using this one at the first example
+.. almost all code examples below require remote-data access, thus only using this one at the first example
 .. doctest-remote-data-all::